-The financial statements include not only Central Health itself (known as the primary government), but also three legally separate entities known as component units.
+The financial statements include not only Central Health itself (known as the primary government entity), but also three legally separate entities known as component units.
 CommUnityCare is included as a discretely presented component unit as there is some financial accountability by CommUnityCare to Central Health.
 Sendero is also presented as a discretely presented component unit as there is some financial accountability by Sendero to Central Health.
-Lastly, the Community Care Collaborative is included as a discretely presented component unit as there is some financial accountability by Community by Community Care Collaborative is included as a discretely presented component unit as there is some financial accountability by Community by Community Care Collaborative to Central Health.
+Lastly, the Community Care Collaborative is included as a discretely presented component unit as there is some financial accountability by Community Care Collaborative to Central Health.
 Additional information regarding the component units can be found in Note 1 of the notes to the financial statements.